FrontMatter/web-documentation-nextjs/content/docs/settings/available-settings.md

 > **Info**: Check the [create your own custom scripts][08] section for more information.

+### frontMatter.copilot.enabled

+Specify if you want to enable GitHub Copilot AI suggestions.
+This requires the GitHub Copilot extension to be installed.

+- Type: `boolean`
+- Default: `true`

+> **Info**: More information on how to use it can be found in the [AI features][27] section.

 ### frontMatter.copilot.family

-Specify the family of the GitHub Copilot AI model you want to use for your project.
+Specify the LLM family of the GitHub Copilot model you want to use for your project.

 - Type: `string`
-- Default: `gpt-3.5-turbo`
+- Default: `gpt-5-mini`
-- Options: `gpt-3.5-turbo`, `gpt-4-turbo`

 > **Info**: More information on how to use it can be found in the [AI features][27] section.